132nd-vWing/TRM-Brief/README.md

 Flight: "Copy BARRCUDA, Ready for retasking"  `

-### Timings
-Timings to be stated in event information.

 ### Standard Units
 - Positions will be given in the following format: ` LAT/LONG.
 DD°MM.MMM'`
 - Distance will be given in nautical miles.
 - Elevation will be given in feet AMSL unless otherwise stated.

-### Air-to-Air specifics
-Missile script is activated, so A-A flights can engage with missiles and it will give information about missile launches.
-DO NOT USE GUNS.
-Guns should only be simulated.

-So, as the missile script is active, it's okay to call fox1,2,3 and actually launch the missile.
-When hit, you will get a message displayed that you were hit.
-With that in mind, when you do get hit by a missile, call "This is Metal/Rage XX (number), DEAD, OFF SOUTH" and return to your initial point for another run.

-For simulating guns: When the engaging fighter is certain that he can score a gun kill, he calls ` Metal/Rage GUNS GUNS GUNS`  on his AWACS freq.
-The AWACS controllers are in contact with each other and will call ` Rage/Metal Knock it off, gunkill`  at which point the "killed" fighter will return to his initial point for another run.
-Make sure to state your callsign when calling guns, the controllers can see which aircraft in under attack and will call that aircraft, or, if needed, the flight for the ` Knock it off`  call.

-Please be aware that the controllers can call ` Knock it off`  at any time should they feel the need.
-The word "Gunkill" is added to make sure you understand you were shot down.

-Flights that are hit by a simulated missile impact (see in game notification), will establish at FL100 or F200, and maintain a steady speed of 200kts, 300kts or 400kts to show that the flight is out of action.
-AWACS controller on each side will give a call when flight can respawn and get back into action.

-### Missile Trainer
-Smokey Sam script preventing any anti-aircraft missiles from impacting in the proximity of a player aircraft.
-When you get in pit you should get this message: "132nd.
-Missile Trainer is active" .
-In case you do not see this message, the script is disabled and missiles will be lethal.
-The tracking/hit messages can be configured via F10 menu.

-### RESTRICTIONS
-Air-to-Air: AT NO TIME should guns be used.
-Only missiles are allowed (Missiles will be destroyed by the missile script, but guns will kill the other asset).

 ## Airspace information